-Increasing Professional Development - School Climate: FY, EL, and LI students are considered first with Tier 1 prevention and Tier 2 intervention strategies.
-These students are over represented in chronic absence, academic deficits, counseling referrals, ACEs, and disciplinary incidents.
+Increasing Professional Development - School Climate: FY, EL, and LI students are considered first with Tier 1 prevention strategies.
+These students are over represented in chronic absence, academic deficits, counseling referrals, and ACEs.
 Intentionally training staff in how to support social-emotional skills, respond to students of trauma and promote positive behavior is important to promote student engagement and well-being and promote a positive school climate, especially for FY, EL, and LI students.
-All students at PACE are in need of social-emotional intervention so the school program is intentionally designed to integrate these strategies.